ConservationInternational/cplus-plugin/docs/administrator/guide/index.md

 ## Pilot area data

-This section deals with making updates to the data of the pilot study area (Bushback Ridge).
+This section deals with making updates to the data of the pilot study area (Bushbuck Ridge).
 This needs to be done in the GitHub repository, or locally on the repository clone, and then pushed into the repository.
 The change can be made as follows:

 The following JSON files needs to be considered when doing this, all of which are stored in